-The Fellowship will run for six months, from late-April to late-October 2022.
+The Fellowship will run for six months, from mid-May to late-October 2022.

 Twenty journalists will be selected as fellows and each will be awarded $1,500 USD to support their project.
 In addition, Fellows will be assigned an experienced story mentor to work with, and will participate in monthly webinars featuring regional and international experts in the fields of science, education, public health, and journalism.

 Applicants may propose single stories, multi-part series, longform narratives or investigative reports in print, online or broadcast formats.
 Freelancers, contract and staff journalists are welcome to apply.
 Applicants must be fluent in either Portuguese or Spanish to be eligible for the fellowship.

 Collaborative projects between two or more journalists will not be considered.

 Applications will be evaluated on the relevance of their topic; soundness of their approach; the project’s potential impact; previous experience reporting on early childhood issues at local, regional, national or international level; and the applicant’s likelihood of contributing positively to a Fellowship cohort.